Things to do in Montréal in November 2025

 November art and exhibitions

-The fall cultural season is in hyperdrive in museums and galleries around town, so get the full low-down in our overview.
+The fall season is in hyperdrive in museums and galleries around town, so get the full low-down in our seasonal exhibition overview.

-Travel back in time as you tour the rooms of Château Ramezay and visit historical site Château Dufresne near the Olympic Stadium.
-The Musée des Hospitalières de l’Hôtel-Dieu de Montréal marks the bicentennial of Mount Royal Park’s creator, architect Frederick Law Olmsted with the exhibition Our Mountain: Memories of Mount Royal.
+Travel back in time as you tour the rooms of Château Ramezay and visit the historical site of Château Dufresne near the Olympic Stadium.
+The Musée des Hospitalières de l’Hôtel-Dieu de Montréal explores the history of medical care in Montréal with the exhibition Exploring a Hospital Heritage.
+(Don’t miss out on exploring the museum’s grounds, too, i.e. the Monastery Garden, which is beautiful in fall.)

 Not far from the city, climb aboard railway cars, learn about the history of the railroad and explore miniature railways at the Exporail the Canadian Railway Museum.